stochastic-philosophy/welfare-state-1/docs/content/yhteiskunta_sopimus_v3_osa3.md

 Marttila, T. (2013). *The Culture of Enterprise in Neoliberalism: Specters of Entrepreneurship*.
 London: Routledge.

+MIT Sloan (2020).
+"How a universal basic income stabilized Kenyans in bad times."
+Haettu osoitteesta: https://mitsloan.mit.edu/ideas-made-to-matter/how-a-universal-basic-income-stabilized-kenyans-bad-times

+Molina Millán, T., Macours, K., Maluccio, J. A., & Tejerina, L. (2019).
+"Experimental long-term effects of early-childhood and school-age exposure to a conditional cash transfer program." *Journal of Development Economics*, 143, 102385.

 Mullainathan, S., & Shafir, E. (2013). *Scarcity: Why Having Too Little Means So Much*.
 New York: Times Books.

+Noble, K. G., Magnuson, K., Gennetian, L. A., et al. (2021).
+"The impact of a poverty reduction intervention on infant brain activity." *Proceedings of the National Academy of Sciences*, 119(5), e2115649119.

 OECD (2015). *In It Together: Why Less Inequality Benefits All*.
 Paris: OECD Publishing.